a-whitehouse/mol-gen/README.md

 ### Hardware

 For preprocessing I parallelised the application of the [MoleculePreprocessor](src/mol_gen/preprocessing/preprocessor.py) to the input parquet dataframe through a Dask [distributed scheduler](src/mol_gen/preprocessing/dask.py).
-This was able to provide a 4-fold speedup on my 6-core AMD Ryzen 5 5600X Processor.
+This was able to provide a 4-fold speedup on my 6-core Ryzen 5600X CPU.
 The use of Dask also allows the preprocessing step to handle larger-then-memory datasets, which was very useful for when my PC only had 16 GB RAM.

-For model training I made use of my PC's GPU, a GeForce RTX 3080 GPU.
+For model training I made use of my PC's GPU, a GeForce RTX 3080.
 The libraries Cudnn, Cudatoolkit and tensorflow-gpu in the environment allow Tensorflow to do this without extra effort.
-If you attempt training without a CUDA-enabled GPU, training will be significantly slower.
+Training will be significantly slower if you attempt training without a CUDA-enabled GPU.

 ### Dataset

 The project requires a dataset of molecules to preprocess and train.
-The molecules should be provided as SMILES strings, stored within a column of a parquet file/ directory.
+The molecules should be provided initially as SMILES strings, stored within a column of a parquet file/ directory.
 The small test dataset [chembl.parquet](tests/data/chembl.parquet) is provided for demonstration purposes.
 Actual datasets though should be much larger.
-I personally downloaded a large [dataset](https://ftp.ncbi.nlm.nih.gov/pubchem/Compound/Extras/CID-SMILES.gz) of molecules from [PubChem](https://pubchem.ncbi.nlm.nih.gov/).
+I personally downloaded a large [dataset](https://ftp.ncbi.nlm.nih.gov/pubchem/Compound/Extras/CID-SMILES.gz) of ~110 million molecules from [PubChem](https://pubchem.ncbi.nlm.nih.gov/).

 ## Usage